Why Construction Cost Estimates Are Important

 This sort of estimate takes 16 to 100 hours to create, according to Fowler.
 The effort involved is 3 to 10 times a Level 1 estimate, the AACE advises.

-This is also called a design development, budget, scope, semi-detailed, preliminary control, authorization, target, and basic engineering phase estimate
+This is also called a design development, budget, scope, semi-detailed, preliminary control, authorization, target, and basic engineering phase estimate.

-• Level 4: Substantive Construction Estimate: This is a detailed estimate with a complete work breakdown and quantity takeoff based on near-final plans, specifications, and milestones.
+The most common use or purpose of this estimate is for design decisions and financing. - Level 4: Substantive Construction Estimate: This is a detailed estimate with a complete work breakdown and quantity takeoff based on near-final plans, specifications, and milestones.
 Quantities of materials and labor for each part of the project are well defined, along with their estimated costs.

 Those are then totaled or “rolled up,” and profit margin, contingencies, and reserves are added.
 The project is more than 90 percent defined, and accuracy is 5 to 10 percent.
 Fowler says time to produce this estimate ranges from 50 to 200 hours, and the AACE puts preparation effort at 4 to 20 times a Level 1 estimate.